eqrakhattak/eqrakhattak/README.md

 - 🔭  I’m currently working at SyNet Technologies as a Frontend Web Developer.
 - ⚙️  I code in Dart
 - 🌱  Currently learning more about Flutter
-- 📈  I'm an event manager at GDG Kolachi.
+- 📈  I'm Core Team Member at GDG Kolachi.
 - 🗣   Usually, I anchor most of the events at campus
 - 🎨  I make art
 - ☕️  Coffee and coding goes side by side for me